 Loads of leafy greens and roots like carrots, parsnip, beetroot, turnips and swedes can all be sown now.
 Also celery and silverbeet (or rainbow chard – so pretty!) seedlings, brassicas like broccoli and cabbage, leeks, and the ubiquitous spring onions and radish.

 Peas and broad beans can still go in, and will catch up quickly to autumn-sown ones, although the peas might be prone to slug attack.

-This month is the exciting start of planting seeds of summer vegies in pots on a windowsill or greenhouse: tomatoes, pumpkin, zucchini, capsicum, sweetcorn.
+This month is the exciting start of planting seeds of summer veggies in pots on a windowsill or greenhouse: tomatoes, pumpkin, zucchini, capsicum, sweetcorn.

 As we approach the equinox the days are nearly as long as the nights, and the soil is starting to warm up.
 With the burst of growth in spring it’s a good time to feed everything.

 Late brassicas are often monstered by icky grey aphids around now.
-For broccoli, you can peel the stems, even, and especially, if they are going up to flower, and discard really badly infested florets – the chooks will love them.
+For broccoli, you can peel the stems, and especially if they are going up to flower, discard really badly infested florets – the chooks will love them.

 - Citrus are coming on strong.
 Pick a few days before you use them if you can, they get juicier.

 - Asparagus spears are emerging!
 Snap or cut them close to the soil surface.

 - Snow peas are starting to provide garden snacks, and purple sprouting broccoli is an early spring staple.
 You may even have a few early artichoke flowers to add to the spring basket.